Saturday, May 30, 2026

 The Bottom Line

-Gordon’s specific legal battle is officially over, and hiring new counsel cannot grant him a do-over.
+This specific legal battle is officially over, and hiring new counsel cannot grant the plaintiffs a do-over.

 Ultimately, the official court docket tells the definitive story.
-Gordon was not denied due process; he had five years to produce supporting evidence and failed to do so.
+The plaintiffs were not denied due process; they had five years to produce supporting evidence and failed to do so.
 This extensive paper trail leaves zero room for public relations spin: the allegations lacked substance, the defense was entirely justified, and the lawsuit was conclusively dismantled.

 Verifying the Facts

-There is no need to rely on Gordon's spin or anyone’s word, speculation or hearsay; the official case history is a matter of public record.
+The court docket showing the entire official case history is a matter of public record.
 Anyone can independently review and verify these filings directly through the Lake County Clerk of Courts portal at https://courtrecords.lakecountyclerk.org/ click on case search at top of page and put in case number 352020CA001851.